bitcoinops/bitcoinops.github.io/_topics/en/cpfp.md

   - title: "BIP proposed for package relay that can make CPFP bumping more reliable"
     url: /en/newsletters/2022/05/25/#package-relay-proposal

+  - title: "Suggest to use CPFP to address RBF-related free option problem"
+    url: /en/newsletters/2022/10/26/#free-option-problem

 ## Optional.
 Same format as "primary_sources" above
 see_also:
   - title: CPFP carve-out